ErykMroczek/mofmt/code-style.md

 ### Unary operators

-Except for `not` operator unary operators shall not be separated from their operands.
+Except for the `not` operator unary operators shall not be separated from their operands.

 #### Example